 Troy University's athletic facilities are among the finest in the nation.
 The Tine Davis Field House is home to the administrative staff and football coaches.
 It features a 150 seat auditorium (the Elizabeth Mills Rane learning Center), the Ben F. Beard Recruiting Lounge, a 3,000 square-foot weight training center, locker rooms, and several meeting rooms.
 Adjacent to the Davis Field House is the newly renovated 2,250-seat Pace-Riddle baseball stadium, Trojan Oaks Golf Course (nine holes of championship golf), the recently expanded 30,000-seat Movie Gallery Stadium, and two football practice fields.
 Other nearby facilities include our new Trojan softball complex (completed in the fall 2001) and our soccer/track complex (completed in the spring 2003).
 Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.
-The renovated 4,000-seat Trojan Arena is home to both basketball teams and the volleyball desire to win and the desire to facilitate positive growth of studentathletes.
-The Athletics Department will strive to graduate studentathletes who will make significant contributions to society, view their experience in athletics as rewarding and who will be proud alumni and advocates of the University.
+The renovated 4,000-seat Trojan Arena is home to both basketball teams and the volleyball team.